xianleizheng/mybatis-jackson/README.md

 It serialize JSON to string on save and deserialize from string on read.
 This feature means that we are really do not care if our DB can support JSON or not.

+There are 2 handlers available:

+* __TreeNodeTypeHandler__ - work only with ArrayNode and ObjectNode only via TreeNode interface
+* __JsonNodeValueTypeHandler__ - value wrapper around JsonNode

 ###Lazy reading
 Type handler returns TreeNode wrapper that actually does not parse JSON from string.
 It is waiting for you to call any of its methods - only then it will read JSON into structure.